 The Oscar Paddock Mansion On Washington St. Along With The Other Paddock Mansions Were Sights To Behold

-Oscar Paddock was born the oldest son to early Watertown pioneer Loveland Paddock in 1819, Edwin L. (1824) and George Foster (1836) being the other two – all of which were well known bankers.
-Loveland established the Black River Bank around 1825 after having conducted a store near the old American House on the American Corner long before it burned in the great fire of 1849 and subsequently replaced with the American Building and Woolworth Building.
-He would later start the First National Bank as well.
-Oscar, Edwin and George would open their own bank near the Paddock Arcade known as the O. Paddock Bank in their early years, too.
+Oscar Paddock was born the oldest son to early Watertown pioneer Loveland Paddock in 1819, Edwin L. (1824) and George Foster (1836) being the other two, all of whom were well-known bankers.
+Loveland established the Black River Bank around 1825 after having conducted a store near the old American House on the American Corner long before it burned in the great fire of 1849, and subsequently replaced with the American Building and Woolworth Building.
+He later started the First National Bank as well.
+Oscar, Edwin, and George opened their own bank near the Paddock Arcade, known as the O. Paddock Bank in their early years, too.

-It shouldn’t come as a surprise with the success of the family that they would have the finest of the Washington Street mansions, the equivalent of Monopoly’s Boardwalk, though they wouldn’t become as such until after their father’s death in 1872.
-Loveland left behind an estimated $1.5 to 2 million dollar estate ($1.75m equalling over $42 million in 2022), a good deal of it from property.
-Loveland had originally occupied the lot that would later see the home of Jabez Foster built on it, that home being razed to make way for Edwin Paddock’s mansion in the mid 1870s.
+It shouldn’t come as a surprise that the success of the family had the finest of the Washington Street mansions, the equivalent of Monopoly’s Boardwalk, though they wouldn’t become as such until after their father died in 1872.
+Loveland left behind an estimated $1.5 to 2 million estate ($1.75 million equalling over $42 million in 2022), a good deal of it from property.
+Loveland had originally occupied the lot that later saw the home of Jabez Foster built on it, that home being razed to make way for Edwin Paddock’s mansion in the mid-1870s.

-Oscar would acquire the adjacent property formerly owned by Amos Benedict sometime in the early 1850s, of which no description could be found.
-On October 12, 1857, Oscar would marry Charlotte Frances Crawe, daughter to and brother of two very well known and respected physicians in their field, Ithemere Bingham Crawe and John Mortimer Crawe.
-The wedding was held at the old Trinity Church on Court Street where Charlotte and Oscar were lifelong attendants and Charlotte taught Sunday school for many years.
+Oscar acquired the adjacent property formerly owned by Amos Benedict sometime in the early 1850s, of which no description could be found.
+On October 12, 1857, Oscar married Charlotte Frances Crawe, daughter of and brother of two very well-known and respected physicians in their field, Ithemere Bingham Crawe and John Mortimer Crawe.
+The wedding was held at the old Trinity Church on Court Street, where Charlotte and Oscar were lifelong attendants and Charlotte taught Sunday school for many years.

 After the death of Loveland Paddock in 1872, his estate greatly benefited his sons, George receiving a reported $1 million while heading his own eponymously-named bank at the time.
-George would greatly improve, until nearly unrecognizably so, the mansion in the next block that was built by Olney Pearce and later owned by General William H. Angell, another banker in the region.
-The property, after George Paddock’s makeover, would arguably be one of the finest in the county and in later eras be known as the Herring mansion, the home to the USO Club and finally the American Legion.
+George greatly improved, until nearly unrecognizably so, the mansion in the next block that was built by Olney Pearce and later owned by General William H. Angell, another banker in the region.
+The property, after George Paddock’s makeover, was arguably one of the finest in the county and, in later eras, known as the Herring mansion, the home to the USO Club, and finally the American Legion.

-In August of 1875, Oscar and Edwin would erect a large stone monument at the family plot in Brookside Cemetery.
-The Watertown Daily Times would report–
+In August of 1875, Oscar and Edwin erected a large stone monument at the family plot in Brookside Cemetery.
+The Watertown Daily Times reported—

 Six horse and eleven ox teams drew the die of the Paddock monument through the streets this morning towards the cemetery.
 The stone weighs 17 tons, and is next in weight to the base which weighs 23 tons.
 The sis the last of several parts of the monument, which will be an imposing and beautiful addition to the many attractions of Brookside cemetery.
 It was ordered and paid for by Oscar and Edwin L. Paddock.

-Edwin Paddock would start construction on his own mansion in 1876.
+Edwin Paddock started construction on his own mansion in 1876.
 In addition, there were calls for Edwin to build the city its first public library.
 For a brief period in 1877, it almost happened.
-Edwin had procured the site for it, to be on the corner of Arcade and Stone Street, as well as having placed contracts for its construction.
-A few weeks later, the plans would be suspended on account of Oscar leaving for an extended trip to Europe which would leave Edwin to oversee Oscar’s business affairs, along with his own.
+Edwin had procured the site for it, to be on the corner of Arcade and Stone Street, as well as had placed contracts for its construction.
+A few weeks later, the plans were suspended on account of Oscar leaving for an extended trip to Europe, which left Edwin to oversee Oscar’s business affairs, along with his own.

-It was also around this time that George’s dissent into bankruptcy with failed investments occurred – hence his non-involvement in the familial monument.
-In 1875, his bank would close its doors and in 1881, his property would be seized by the First National Bank, later to be sold to Uriah Lott of Corpus Christi, Tex. (originally Albany, N.Y.), for a paltry $17,000.
-His life in a seemingly downward spiral, George would move to Chicago and struggle for the rest of his life, offered no more than a steady allowance from his family to live on.
+It was also around this time that George’s descent into bankruptcy with failed investments occurred – hence his non-involvement in the familial monument.
+In 1875, his bank closed its doors, and in 1881, his property was seized by the First National Bank, later to be sold to Uriah Lott of Corpus Christi, Tex. (originally Albany, N.Y.), for a paltry $17,000.
+His life was in a seemingly downward spiral.
+George moved to Chicago and struggled for the rest of his life, offered no more than a steady allowance from his family to live on.

-Oscar Paddock, first born to Loveland Paddock, would also be the first child to pass away in 1884 at the age of 65.
-His widow Charlotte would continue to live on the estate for the remainder of her life, falling ill the last several years of her life.
-In April of 1914, she became seriously ill at the home after suffering “a severe shock” that resulted in blood clot on her brain.
-It was believed she would not recover having been an invalid for the last several years prior – but she surprisingly did and lived for nearly two more years before passing away in 1916.
+Oscar Paddock, firstborn to Loveland Paddock, was also the first child to pass away in 1884 at the age of 65.
+His widow, Charlotte, continued to live on the estate for the remainder of her life, falling ill in the last several years of her life.
+In April of 1914, she became seriously ill at the home after suffering “a severe shock” that resulted in a blood clot in her brain.
+It was believed she would not recover, having been an invalid for the last several years prior, but she surprisingly did and lived for nearly two more years before passing away in 1916.

-Charlotte’s obituary in the Watertown Daily Times would read, in part–
+Charlotte’s obituary in the Watertown Daily Times read, in part—

 Mrs. Charlotte Frances Paddock, 79 years of age, widow of the late Oscar Paddock, passed away at the family home at 216 Washington Street this morning at 5, following an illness due to her advanced age.
 For the past six years she had been a semi-invalid.Her death was not unexpected.